Instant Pot Rigatoni Alla Vodka

 - Add the shallots and stir with the bacon often.
 About 2 minutes.
 We do not want the bacon to be crispy – just enough heat so it’s only lightly cooked and still soft.
 After about 2 minutes, the bottom of the pot will likely begin to turn a little brown.
 This is a good thing and will mean we are ready for the next step.

 - Hit the “Cancel/Keep Warm” button so the display reads “Off.”
-Add the water.
+Add the water (if using an 8qt, add a second cup of water).
 Use a mixing spoon and give the bottom of the pot a good scraping.

 - Add the can of stewed or diced tomatoes, pasta, marinara sauce, vodka, garlic and butter (in that order).
 Mix VERY well